-A: Pilot testing will be conducted prior to implementation to definitively answer these types of questions.
-Currently, we are considering a 20-minute station which includes a maximum of 14-minutes in the patient encounter station and a six-minute note station.
+A: Pilot testing is currently underway to definitively answer these types of questions.
+We are piloting a 22-minute station which includes a two-minute pre-encounter instruction, a maximum of 14- minutes in the patient encounter station, and a six-minute note station.